2gbeh/baby-steps/README.md

 # baby-steps
 `2020-05-10 02:32:15`

-Exploring Distributed Version Control (DVCS) and Team Collaboration with GitHub.
+Exploring Distributed Version Control (DVCS) and Collaboration with GitHub.

 ## DO NOT DELETE
 1. Branch: **master** - default production environment (*root*)